hollowaykeanho/Upscaler/README.md

 ### Install
-At the moment, I'm not planning to re-package the products.
-Besides, it's specifically designed for CLI interfacing.
-Hence, to install, simply `git clone` the repository into an appropriate location and symlink to your `$PATH` or `%PATH%` directory.
+To install, simply `git clone` the repository into an appropriate location and symlink to your `$PATH` or `%PATH%` directory.
 Example, on `Debian Linux`:

 ```
 $ git clone https://github.com/hollowaykeanho/Upscaler.git